MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

   tones with exceptional inventiveness.
 ---
 <p id="introduction">
 	This Sunday morning we welcome Aleesha Dibbs for MailTape's Episode 538.
 Based in Sydney, Aleesha Dibbs joins us after the release of her debut solo EP, Paradise Lost - produced and co-written by Tom Crandles.
-Marked by eccentric snythwork and rich vocals, the release often treads into darker, haunting tones with exceptional inventiveness.
+Marked by eccentric synthwork and rich vocals, the release often treads into darker, haunting tones with exceptional inventiveness.
 </p>

 # Aleesha Dibbs's selection